 Smart Power Strips | $30-$50 | $50-$100 | 1-2 years |

 So, which is more effective: energy-efficient habits or smart home automation?
-The answer depends on the homeowner’s goals and budget.
+The answer depends on the homeowner’s goals, budget, and lifestyle.
+Let’s compare both approaches in different areas.

 1. Cost vs. Savings